 Beacon node functionality

-At runtime, the beacon node initialises and maintains a number of services that are all vital to providing all the features of Ethereum 2.0.
+At runtime, the beacon node initialises and maintains a number of services that are all vital to providing all the features of Ethereum proof-of-stake.
 In no particular order, these services include:

 - A blockchain service which processes incoming blocks from the network, advances the beacon chain's state, and applies a fork choice rule to select the best head block.